 - Reduce road collisions and casualties

 - Improve journeys time reliability

 Plans for Boundary Roundabout will address the urgent need for better pedestrian and cycle facilities in the area.
 In six years from 2013 to 2018, there were 22 collisions, resulting in 22 casualties.
 77% of which involved cyclists and 95% involving vulnerable road users (cyclists, pedestrians and motorcyclists).

 The improvements will reduce collisions and casualties in the future by providing safer facilities for pedestrians and cyclists.
 They will also encourage the use of more sustainable, healthier and environmentally friendly modes of transport.

 Why were the trees cut down on Boundary Roundabout?

-Requiring recent preparatory works, this scheme will see a major reconfiguration of the roundabout and every effort has been made throughout the design process to avoid the removal of trees.
+Following preparatory works in early 2020, every effort has been made throughout the design process to avoid the removal of trees.